mohsen-sabbaghi/EnterpriseStructure/README.md

+# About
+an empty java enteprise project structure based on the Weblogic application server created in IntellijIdea with three modules.

 # EnterpriseStructure
 This is an empty java enteprise project structure based on the Weblogic application server created in IntellijIdea with three modules as follow:<br>
 <b>EAR module</b> --> which will gather and manage other modules into a enterprise archive with .ear file extension.<br>